 4. Petitioning to Proceed

-In addition to the minimum of 45 credits or its equivalent for the master’s program, the student must take at least 50 credits of course work at the graduate level.
+In addition to the minimum of 45 credits or its equivalent required for the master’s program, the student must take at least 50 credits of course work at the graduate level, 20 of which must be at the 500 level.
 The following courses and dissertation credits are required:

 Seminars on modern literature should address Meiji (typically JAPAN 531), prewar (typically JAPAN 532), and postwar (typically JAPAN 533) periods.
 Classical literature seminars (JAPAN 571, 572, and 573) are not period specific; content will vary.
 JAPAN 590 is a special topics seminar and may focus on modern literature, classical literature, or a combination thereof.
 Graduate courses outside of the department may be taken with the prior approval of the student's advisor.
 Students may repeat courses if content has changed.

 For example: A classical literature specialist might take classical seminars in three different years (all JAPAN 571), three special topics seminars on classical literature (JAPAN 590), the modern literature seminar series (JAPAN 531-532-533), and 27 credits of ASIAN 800 to fulfill this requirement.

 In addition to English and Japanese, the student must demonstrate proficiency in a third language related to his or her course of study.
 Proficiency must be demonstrated in this third language to the satisfaction of the adviser before the student may proceed to the General Examination.
 The student should select his course work such that he/she acquires a solid foundation in the field and builds expertise in an area of specialization, as well as prepares for the field exams.
 The three fields represent areas of specialization but also span the broader range of the program area.